 What happens on results day?

-On results day, students receive a printed Candidate Statement of Provisional Results (results slip).
-This includes all subjects and units taken, with the grade and UMS score achieved for each.
+On results day students receive a printed Candidate Statement of Provisional Results (results slip).

 Depending on the exams taken, students can receive either one statement that includes provisional results for all their exams or statements from each exam board whose exams they sat.